Bunnys666/Bunnys666.github.io/_posts/2022-04-25-shibolleth.md

 ## Privilege Escalation

-password reuse for user ipmi-svc, and on enumeration i managed to find the config file
+password reuse for user ipmi-svc, and on enumeration i managed to find the configuration file

 ![](/assets/img/shibolleth/12.png)

-read the file configuration and find the credentials for Maria Database
+read the configuration file and find the credentials for Maria Database

 ```bash
 ### Option: DBHost